kschan0214/sepia.documentation/docs/getting_started/Installation.rst

 Compatibility
 -------------

 SEPIA is developed mainly in MATLAB R2016b on Linux and macOS.
 In general, all methods should compatible with earlier MATLAB versions up to R2014b.
-Most of the methods should also compatible with MATLAB R2017a or later, and other OS, except the following functions/algorithms
+Most of the methods should also compatible with MATLAB R2017a or later, and other OS, except you might encounter issue with the following functions/algorithms

 - Laplacian Boundary Value (LBV) for background field removal
     .. note::